Lisryan: Transport

 Lisryan is located on the Regional Road the R395 road.
 The nearest towns are Granard and Edgeworthstown.
-Granard is served by the Bus Éireann number 111 bus service.
-Twice on a Friday only, the bus route changes slightly and the bus drives through the village of Lisryan; and people can journey to Granard or Dublin.
-Edgeworthstown is served by the Iarnród Éireann Sligo to Dublin train service.
+Granard (5 km to the north) is served by the Bus Éireann number 111 bus service.
+Edgeworthstown (8 km to the south-west) is served by the Iarnród Éireann Sligo to Dublin train service.

-Activities

-Lisryan is a rural village.
-There are many opportunities to walk and bicycle in the area.
-There is also a sports field located within the village which is used for association football and Gaelic games.

-There is a bring bank for glass in Lisryan, one of 25 such banks in County Longford.

 Coolamber Manor

 Cloonshanagh or Coolamber Manor Demesne (in Irish: Cluain Seanach meaning "lawn or meadow of the foxes".
 Or Cul Amra meaning "hill-back of the trough") is a large country house on a site of approximately 150 acres.
 It is located just outside the village of Lisryan.
 It was a drug rehabilitation centre, however its doors are now closed.